danielpopek94/products_catalog_backend/readme.md

 Example `/products/1`.

+Example `/products/apple-iphone-7-32gb-black`.

-U can use only numbers from 1 to 71.
+U can use only numbers from 1 to 71 or slug ex. `phoneId` property (from product body).

 Otherwise you get error.

 Response body example: